- Target audience: applying 80 common & 20 best rule

 - Advertising platform and ad optimization: how to?

 - Automatic optimization for ad spend, conversion rate, and other criteria

-It’s easy to fall into the misconception that optimizing an advertising campaign begins when the ad campaign is already launched, indeed, the optimization strategy should be well thought-through before you even choose an advertising platform.
+It’s easy to fall into the misconception that optimizing an ad campaign begins when the ad campaign is already launched, indeed, the optimization strategy should be well thought-through before you even choose an advertising platform.